machnikovsky/allegro-software-engineer-intern-exercise/README.md

 ```
 $ mvn clean install
 ```
-In case request where request limit has been exceeded, add a flag to skip tests, so last command would be 'mvn install -DskipTests'.
+In case request limit has been exceeded, add a flag to skip tests, so last command would be 'mvn install -DskipTests'.

 3. Run JAR file.
 Make sure second step succeeded and that you have JDK installed and added to the PATH.
 ```